bestao88/GlamShieldDesign/README.md

 - Custom permission groups can be defined for easy use by users with the same type of permissions
 - Specific permissions can be modified arbitrarily, and can also be modified individually after inheriting from a group
 - Users can be activated and deactivated, but not deleted
+- each user just can be allowed to visit it's company data, 100% avoid cross read another company data (share date only included bugs without other company marked)

 ### 6.4 Trap Management: